Salon Souterrain : Confort Out – 15 april 2026 @7:30 pm – WUK

 performance/Dance: Zoé-Afan Strasser

-art: Noémi Kiss
+art: Red Huemer, Noémi Kiss

 DJ: Ojay Morgan